osisoft/AVEVA-Adapter-OPC-UA-Docs/content/configuration/client-settings.md

 Complete the following steps to configure OPC UA client settings.
 Use the `PUT` method in conjunction with the `api/v1/configuration/<ComponentId>/ClientSettings` REST endpoint to initialize the configuration.

-1. Using a text editor, create an empty text file.
+1. Use a text editor to create an empty text file.

 2. Copy and paste an example configuration for OPC UA client settings into the file.